omarjesusperezortiz/parlem-app/README.md

 This project is a frontend application for Parlem, built with Vue 3 and Vite.
 It includes components for managing customers and products, along with a sidebar for navigation.
 The application uses Tailwind CSS for styling.

+## Enable Backend

+To enable backend just uncomment info from src/api, and then enable backend with node server.js it will listen to port local 3001

 ## Project Structure
 `````
 parlem-frontend/